ENOCHSHUAI/ReStore/README.md

     ```sh
     npm install
     ```
-3. Run the WebSocket server:
+3. Run the WebSocket server(Navigate to the project root directory and install dependencies):
     ```sh
     node server.js
     ```